Get a free, no obligation personal loan quote with rates as low as 9.99%

 2. Challenge The Collection Agency, If Illegitimate

-3. Or, Negotiate To Have It Removed If Legitimate
+3. Negotiate To Have The Collections Note Removed, If Legitimate

-If you feel the claim by the collection agency is valid after reviewing it and you realize that the charge is something that you owe, there are two main ways to mitigate the damage to your credit report.
+If the claim from the collection agency is valid, there are two main ways to mitigate the damage to your credit report:

-• Pay off the debt in exchange for removal – You can request that the debt collection agency removes the collections entry from your report in exchange for you paying off the debt in full.
-Collectors are not required to do this and their acceptance will depend on a number of factors, including the amount, the age, and your history with the account.
+• Pay off the debt in exchange for removal – You can request that the debt collection agency remove the entry from your report in exchange for paying off the debt in full.
+Collectors are not required to do this and their acceptance will depend on a number of factors, including the debt amount and your history with the account.

 • Negotiate a lower price for removal – If you don’t have the full amount available to pay off your debt, you can try to negotiate with your collection agency.
-This is called a debt settlement, which you can hire a professional or do yourself.
-You’ll ask to pay a smaller amount than you owe and the collections agency will mark your debt as paid.
+This is called a debt settlement, which you can hire a professional to help you with.
+You’ll ask to pay a smaller amount than you owe, and the collections agency can mark your debt as paid.

-4. Consider Waiting For It To Fall Off Your Reports
+4. Wait For It To Fall Off Your Credit Reports

-Information does not stay on your credit reports indefinitely, there are specific times lines for different types of information.
-Specifically, whether the information is positive or negative.
+Information does not stay on your credit reports indefinitely, as there are specific timelines for different types of information.
 Both Equifax and TransUnion keep collections on credit reports for 6 years.
 If your debt is close to that age, it might be your best option to simply leave it there until it drops off.

 How To Check Your Credit Reports For Collections

-Checking your credit reports (you have two, one from each credit reporting bureau) at least once a year should be a financial habit that all credit users have.
-Both Equifax and TransUnion allow consumers to access their reports for free online or via the mail.
-Once you receive your reports, you can review them for accounts in collections, these accounts will have a numbered rating of 9
+Both credit bureaus allow consumers to access their reports for free online or through mail.
+Once you receive your reports, you can review them for accounts in collections, which will have a rating of R9

 • The amount owed